French usufruit and continental equivalents; also English will trusts with French issues.

 to give guidance to individuals prior to accepting executorships in

 this area without that constituting legal advice or a regulated

 legal service.
 He can therefore assist on an agreed fee basis.

 As a Barrister he is also able to provide probate services in

 England and Wales and also in Jersey, Channel Islands, and can work

 together with notaries and other legal profesionals in the foreign

-He is also available if needed were the decease to have already
+Peter is also available if needed were the decease to have

 Guidance for UK lay executors or heirs confronted with a French usufruit or other continental equivalent